In your relationships with people, offenses are a given but forgiveness must be your give out.

-Unkind words will never create the kind of relationship that satisfies.
-Stinging words only stings relationships and leaving emotional wounds.
+Unkind words will never create the kind of relationship that satisfies you.
+Stinging words only sting relationships and leave emotional wounds.

-Genuine apology expresses regret for one’s words or actions that hurts or offends another.
+A genuine apology expresses regret for one’s words or actions that hurts or offends another.
 A sincere apology requires you to state what you did wrong e.g. “I apologize for being rude and using harsh words on you, I know I’ve really hurt your feelings.
 Could you please forgive me?”
-Apologies of this kind makes the other person know that you are truly sorry and that you have acknowledged his or her own feelings.
+Apologies of this kind make the other person know that you are truly sorry and that you have acknowledged his or her own feelings.

 A genuine apology requires you to write wrongs.
 Actions speak louder than words and words penetrate the heart.
 Restitution raises the level of harmony in relationships.
-Genuine apology demands a change in behavior because a change of mind consequently leads to a change of behavior.
+A genuine apology demands a change in behavior because a change of mind consequently leads to a change of behavior.

-Therefore, to forgive does not equate to trust.
+Therefore, forgiving does not equate to trust.
 Trust must be earned through the process of time but forgiveness is an instantaneous decision without conditions attached.